xxxw567/xxxw567.github.io/_pages/about.md

 ## Communication:
  * Causes and risk factors of Post-traumatic growth & Post-traumatic stress
- * Behaviors of audiences and webcasts in online platform
+ * Behaviors of audiences and webcasts in the online platform